 The rail skills academy also brings in prisoners from other jails as far afield as HMP Ranby in Nottinghamshire and HMP The Mount in Hertfordshire.
 They stay in Highpoint’s “hotel”, made up of prefabricated pods.
 With their own toilets, showers and cooking facilities, the pods are a step up from regular cells.

-Michael*, from HMP Hollesley Bay, commuted in at 5am.
+Michael* commuted in from another prison in Suffolk, HMP Hollesley Bay, at 5am to do the course.
 He started work two days after release.
 His prison course was more comprehensive than many paid ones.

 “Walking on the ballasts is a skill in itself,” he says.
 “If you’ve never actually done it and you go out on the tracks for the first time, it’s a gamble.”